theflyingape/bilh-edi-devops/content/index.md

 #description
 The content here describes what you can do here on & off this main portal.
-There is also detailed help in support of overall EDI DevOps that follows.
+Much more follows in the EDI DevOps content pages.

 #links
   :::u-button
   ---
   size: xl
+  icon: i-vscode-icons-file-type-docz
   to: /getting-started
   trailing-icon: i-lucide-arrow-right
   ---